What is the Scope of Marketing?

 Brand Building

-• Identity: Creating a distinct identity of the brand and positioning it effectively in the market.
+• Identity: Building a unique identity for the brand and positioning it well in the market.

 Revenue Growth

-Marketing initiatives are directly tied to a company’s financial performance.
-From driving initial sales to ensuring repeat business, marketing efforts are essential for:
+Marketing initiatives are closely tied to a company's financial performance.
+In making first sales and securing repeat business, marketing efforts are essential for:

 • Customer loyalty: Driving repeat purchases through loyalty programs and personalized communication strategies.